#ZeroCall23 FAQ - Frequently Asked Questions

-Once #ZeroCall23 closes on June 19, 2022, the selection process begins.
+Once #ZeroCall23 closes on the new deadline of July 3, 2022, the selection process begins.
 It is a multi-step process that involves thousands of people worldwide - the entire Zero Project Team and many members of the global Zero Project Network:

 Screening of nominations against formal criteria

 In an initial review, the Zero Project Team and select partners identify those solutions that meet this year´s criteria (outlined above in the FAQ) and all other formal criteria.
 All Nominations must be innovative, impactful and scalable.